puffedo/jaggr/README.md

 Unfortunately, this is not reflected in the build monitors.
 Failed jobs owned by individuals cannot be distinguished from problems that the whole team should handle.
 Claimed builds cannot be distinguished from unclaimed builds.
-Developers get used to seeing lots of red end yellow jobs on their build monitor and to hoping, somebody else cares.
+Developers get used to seeing lots of red end yellow jobs on their build monitor, hoping somebody else cares.

 **Jaggr** tries to solve this problem.